*Updated on January 20, 2022

-Did you know, 79% of top-performing companies use marketing automation?
+Do you know that 92% of top-performing companies invest more time, budget, and resources into marketing automation (MA) integration?
 If the word “automation” makes you cringe, we don’t blame you.
 After all, it sounds cold and robotic, as if it’s going to suck the living soul—and our jobs—out of us.
 Thankfully, in the marketing world, the potential for such tragedy doesn’t exist.

 What Is Marketing Automation?

 Marketing automation involves using software to automate, prioritize, and streamline:

 - All marketing efforts of your business to turn promising leads into customers